-Preparing for Planting: Water your azalea/rhododendron well.
 Carefully remove the plant from the pot, being sure not to pull on the plant to get the roots out.
-If the roots are slightly root bound, make quarter-inch vertical cuts in the root ball to encourage the roots to grow out into the new soil.
 When planting more than one shrub, allow a few feet between to give the shallow roots plenty of room to spread.

-Planting: Dig the hole a few inches deeper than the pot, and as wide as the mature plant.
-Loosen, then firm the soil in the bottom of the hole to prevent settling.
+Dig the hole a few inches deeper than the pot, and as wide as the mature plant.
 Azaleas should sit even, or slightly higher, than the ground around the hole.
-Place your new plant in the hole and water it to assure the roots are moist.
+Place your new plant in the hole and water.
 Fill with soil, gently tamping it down as you add soil so as not to damage the roots.
-Once the hole is filled, water the azaleas slowly for 5-10 minutes to eliminate air pockets.
+Once the hole is filled, water the azaleas slowly for 5 to 10 minutes to eliminate air pockets.
 Next, spread a 3- to 4-inch layer of mulch over the soil.

-Care After Planting: Early Spring is the optimal to prune azaleas, especially Conversation Piece Azaleas, before they put out new growth.
+Early spring is ideal for pruning azaleas, especially Conversation Piece Azaleas, before they put out new growth.
 You may even cut off this season’s flowers to bring their beauty inside.
 This will give the plant plenty of time to fill out and for the growth to mature before winter.
 Azaleas start growing next year’s flower buds right after they bloom.